fake-dev-log/rag-chatbot-prototype/README.md

 - **Client**: A web application where users interact with the chatbot and administrators manage documents.
 All requests are routed through the Core API.
 - **Core API**: The main application server.
 It handles core logic such as user authentication (JWT) and Role-Based Access Control (RBAC).
 It also serves as a gateway, routing client requests to the appropriate internal services.
 For document uploads, it publishes an indexing job to a Redis message queue and responds immediately to ensure responsiveness.
 It also orchestrates conversation session management, including saving and managing conversation summaries in the database.
 - **RAG Service**:  Manages the core functionalities of the RAG pipeline, including communication with the LLM, vector store retrieval via hybrid search (keyword + vector), and prompt generation.
 In addition to its core RAG functions, it provides a dedicated API for conversation summarization.
-- **Indexing Service**: Subscribes to the Redis message queue to asynchronously receive indexing jobs.
-Upon receiving a job, it converts source data into vectors, creates/updates the vector store (Elasticsearch), and updates the status via the Core API upon completion.
+- **Indexing Service**: Subscribes to Redis message queues to asynchronously receive document indexing and deletion jobs.
+Upon receiving a job, it converts source data into vectors, creates/updates/deletes the vector store (Elasticsearch), and updates the status via the Core API upon completion.
 - **Local LLM**: Utilizes an LLM model via a locally installed Ollama instance.
 - **Databases**: Consists of PostgreSQL and MongoDB used by the `core-api`, and an Elasticsearch vector store used by the `rag-service`.